Editorial Team

 Senior Editors

-Surasak Chaiyasong, Ph.D., Mahasarakham University Faculty of Pharmacy, Thailand.
+Surasak Chaiyasong, Ph.D.,Mahasarakham University Faculty of Pharmacy, Thailand.
 Surasak is an Associate Professor in the Department of Social and Administrative Pharmacy at Mahasarakham University (MSU).
-He is also a Senior Researcher at the International Health Policy Program (IHPP), Ministry of Public Health of Thailand.
 He has experience in alcohol policy research and development at local, national and regional levels.
 His work has been funded by the Center for Alcohol Studies and Thai Health Promotion Foundation, including the International Alcohol Control Policy (IAC) study and the WHO-ThaiHealth project to support for alcohol policy development in LMICs.

 Christina Chambers, Ph.D., University of California, San Diego, United States.
 Dr Christina Chambers is employed full-time by the University of California San Diego where she is a Professor in the Department of Pediatrics with joint appointments in Family and Preventive Medicine and the Skaggs School of Pharmacy and Pharmaceutical Sciences.
 She directs the California Pregnancy Risk Information Line, and directs a North American research center located at the University of California focused on the safety of medications and vaccines in pregnancy.
 Her work and travel are funded by NIAAA, NIGMS, AHRQ, the U.S. Department of Health and Human Services Biomedical Advanced Research and Development Authority, the State of California, and several pharmaceutical companies.

-Sandra Kuntsche, Ph.D., Centre for Alcohol Policy Research (CAPR), School of Psychology & Public Health, La Trobe University, Australia.
-Dr Sandra Kuntsche is a Principal Research Fellow at the Centre for Alcohol Policy Research, La Trobe University in Melbourne and Director of Research for the School of Psychology and Public Health of La Trobe University, Melbourne.
-Sandra has more than 20 years of experience in alcohol research and is one of the leading researchers worldwide on the impact of social roles on alcohol use.
-She has repeatedly evaluated health promotion and prevention programs in the past and is currently working on developing a prevention program for middle-aged women in the Australian Capital Territory (ACT).
+Sandra Kuntsche, Ph.D., the Bouverie Centre, School of Psychology & Public Health, La Trobe University, Australia.
+Dr Sandra Kuntsche is an Associate Professor Family Therapy and Systemic Research at the Bouverie Centre, La Trobe University in Melbourne.
+Sandra has more than 25 years of experience in alcohol research and is one of the leading researchers worldwide on the impact of social roles on alcohol use.
+She has repeatedly evaluated health promotion and prevention programs in the past.
 A central topic of her recent work is the impact parents have on the alcohol cognitions of their children as well as what role alcohol plays in the work-life balance of parents.
 She graduated in Psychology and obtained her PhD from the University of Maastricht in Health Sciences.

 Dr Rachel O'Donnell, Institute for Social Marketing and Health, University of Stirling, Scotland.
 Dr Rachel O’Donnell is a Research Fellow with over 15 years’ experience of conducting qualitative research.
 Her current areas of research interest including alcohol licensing, alcohol availability, no- and low-alcohol products and the evaluation of alcohol policies.
 Rachel also has longstanding experience of working in tobacco control, developing and evaluating health behaviour change interventions to reduce parental smoking in the home.
 She also has expertise in working with seldom heard groups (including prison populations and traveller groups) and incorporating patient and public involvement into the design and conduct of alcohol and tobacco-related research.

 Sebastián Peña, M.D., Ph.D., Finnish Institute for Health and Welfare, Helsinki, Finland.
 Dr Peña is a Senior Researcher at the Finnish Institute for Health and Welfare, Senior Member of the Chilean Millennium Nucleus for the Evaluation and Analysis of Drug Policies and Adjunct Professor of the Faculty of Medicine, Universidad Diego Portales, Chile.
-He is a Chilean medical doctor and epidemiologist, interested in alcohol and tobacco epidemiology, health equity, and the characterization and evaluation of health policies.
+He is a Chilean medical doctor and epidemiologist, interested in alcohol and tobacco epidemiology, NCDs, health equity, and the characterization and evaluation of health policies.
 Dr Peña received the 2021 Väinö Kannisto Award by the Family Federation of Finland and was awarded Young Epidemiologist of the Year 2021 by the Finnish Epidemiology Society for his doctoral research.

 Dr Girish N Rao, Professor of Epidemiology, Centre for Public Health, NIMHANS, Bangalore is a medical graduate with a postgraduate degree in Community Medicine and is trained in epidemiological methods.
-He has been associated with nearly 60 research projects at NIMHANS inthe past decade.
+He has been associated with nearly 67 research projects at NIMHANS inthe past decade.
 The key areas of research have been geriatric mental health, maternal mental health, alcohol epidemiology, health economics and community mental health.
 The focus has been on health systems with a public health perspective leading on to operational and translational research.
 Dr Rao handles the Public Health Management and Administration and Mental Neurological and Substance Use Disorders Module for the Masters in Public Health Course at NIMHANS.
 He was the co-investigator for the India component of the World Mental Health Survey – Bangalore study, the Burden of Headache disorders in India study, and the harms to Others from Alcohol use (India Country study – Phase 1 and 2), Socioeconomic impact of alcohol, Patterns and Consequences of Alcohol Misuse in India, Bangalore Injury / Road traffic Injury Surveillance programme.
 He is currently the Co-Principal Investigator for three large scale research endeavours of eminence in the country, the National Mental Health Survey, the second largest survey globally on mental health and two longitudinal cohort studies on Dementia.

 Monica Swahn, Ph.D., Dean and Professor of Health Promotion and Physical Education in the Wellstar College of Health and Human Services at Kennesaw State University in the USA.
 She is trained as a psychiatric/alcohol epidemiologist and her main research interests pertain to health risk behaviors and disparities, focusing on the structural drivers and social determinants of alcohol use, violence and HIV/AIDS.
 She is committed to strengthening research and capacity building for alcohol prevention and mental health care in low-resource settings.